-Second generation biofuels , also known as advanced biofuels, are fuels that can be manufactured from various types of biomass .
 Biomass is a wide-ranging term meaning any source of organic carbon that is renewed rapidly as part of the carbon cycle.
 Biomass is derived from plant materials but can also include animal materials.
 First generation biofuels are made from the sugars and vegetable oils found in arable crops, which can be easily extracted using conventional technology.
 In comparison, second generation biofuels are made from lignocellulosic biomass or woody crops, agricultural residues or waste, which makes it harder to extract the required fuel.
 Introduction Second generation biofuels can help solve these problems and can supply a larger proportion of our fuel supply sustainably, affordably, and with greater environmental benefits.
 Second generation technology The following subsections describe the main second generation routes currently under development.

-Biodiesel - Wikipedia, the free encyclopedia - (Build 2010040106 Bus run by biodiesel Space-filling model of methyl linoleate, or linoleic acid methyl ester, a common methyl ester produced from soybean or canola oil and methanol Space-filling model of ethyl stearate, or stearic acid ethyl ester, an ethyl ester produced from soybean or canola oil and ethanol Biodiesel refers to a vegetable oil- or animal fat-based diesel fuel consisting of long-chain alkyl (methyl, ethyl, or propyl) esters.
+These fuels are produced from living organisms.
+Examples of this carbon fixation occur in plants and microalgae.
+These fuels are made by a biomass conversion (biomass refers to recently living organisms, most often referring to plants or plant-derived materials).
+This biomass can be converted to convenient energy containing substances in three different ways: thermal conversion, chemical conversion, and biochemical conversion.
+Biodiesel - Wikipedia, the free encyclopedia - (Build 2010040106.
+Bus run by biodiesel Space-filling model of methyl linoleate, or linoleic acid methyl ester, a common methyl ester produced from soybean or canola oil and methanol Space-filling model of ethyl stearate, or stearic acid ethyl ester, an ethyl ester produced from soybean or canola oil and ethanol Biodiesel refers to a vegetable oil- or animal fat-based diesel fuel consisting of long-chain alkyl (methyl, ethyl, or propyl) esters.

-Biogas - Wikipedia, the free encyclopedia - (Build 2010040106463 Pipes carrying biogas (foreground), natural gas and condensate Biogas typically refers to a gas produced by the breakdown of organic matter in the absence of oxygen .
-It is a renewable energy source, like solar and wind energy.
+Biogas - Wikipedia, the free encyclopedia - (Build 2010040106463.
+Pipes carrying biogas (foreground), natural gas and condensate Biogas typically refers to a mixture of gases produced by the breakdown of organic matter in the absence of oxygen.